-High Holidays 2023 (5784) / All welcome to this community
+High Holidays 2024 (5785) / All welcome in our community

 High Holiday Services with BJEP provide a warm and all-inclusive environment to the Jewish community.
 Located on the Brandeis campus, where parking or drop off is easy, or remote from the comfort of your living room.

-High Holiday Services:
+High Holiday Service Schedule:

-COVID safe protocols may be in place this September, and we appreciate your help to keep us all safe.
-We follow Brandeis guidelines, and in the event of a change to protocol, we may need to move all services online.
+>>We follow Brandeis guidelines and Covid-safe protocols, and in the event of a change to protocol, we may need to move all services online.

-- Donations can be made via PayPal (https://bjep.org/donate/) or by check (mailed to BJEP, PO Box 541014, Waltham, MA 02454).
+2) Your contribution, $152 for currently enrolled BJEP/SSJS families and $218 for all community members, is welcome to help offset the costs of offering these joyous services to our community.
+Donations can be made via PayPal (https://bjep.org/donate/) or by check (mailed to BJEP, PO Box 541014, Waltham, MA 02454).

 Carrying on a Legacy